- Professor, Electrical Engineering

 - Baskin Engineering, Room 245

 - Holger Schmidt received an M.S. degree in physics from the University of Stuttgart, Germany, in 1994, and M.S. and Ph.D. degrees in electrical and computer engineering from the University of California, Santa Barbara, in 1995 and 1999, respectively.
 After serving as a postdoctoral fellow with the Massachusetts Institute of Technology, Cambridge, he joined the University of California, Santa Cruz, in 2001.
-He is currently Narinder Singh Kapany Professor of Electrical Engineering, The Associate Dean for Research for the School of Engineering, and Director of the W.M.
+He is a Professor of Electrical Engineering and holds the Narinder Singh Kapany Chair of Optoelectronics.
+He serves as Associate Dean for Research for the School of Engineering and Director of the W.M.
 Keck Center for Nanoscale Optofluidics.

 - Optofluidics, atom photonics, hollow-core photonics for biomedicine and quantum optics, nano-magnetism, nano-magneto-optics, spintronics, single-particle spectroscopy, ultrafast optics, integrated nanopore devices